-Control the remote
+Control the remote participant's camera

-- 1. Click the camera ic camera control win - 2.
-Use the left and rig camera; the up and + and - to zoom in
+- Click the camera icon to open the remote camera control window. - 2.
+Use the left and right arrows to pan the camera; the up and down arrows to tilt it; and + and to zoom in and out.